vrthra/hadb/pgsql-cluster/README.md

 # tail -f /opt/puppet/var/lib/pgsql/9.2/data/pg_log/*.log
 ```
 You can check the progress of this at the master log console.
+At the server, 'No entry present in hba' is normal, but if it takes too long,
+inspect '/var/log/cron' for a line that executes
+  /opt/puppet/var/lib/pgsql/bin/restart.check
+If it has executed already, then check for existance of
+  /opt/puppet/var/lib/pgsql/.restart
+if it exists, and it takes too long then execute
+  /opt/puppet/var/lib/pgsql/bin/restart.check
+manually as root.
 Wait for 'LOG:  streaming replication successfully connected to primary'
 take a new window, and switch to pgsql user (use pg command)
 ```